Abdoolah/tips_n_tricks/Prometheus-Manual_Installation/README.md

 ## Access ArgoCD

 Access to the ArgoCD UI is through a web browser.
-For ease and security of access, the above Ingress controller was deployed to connect to the service along with the cert-manager to make use of HTTPS.
+For ease and security of access, the above Ingress controller has been deployed as per above to connect to the service along with the cert-manager to make use of HTTPS.

 > https://argocd.aymlocal